-Deciding which tire is a best fit for your GMC Sierra will depend on several factors.
+Deciding which tire is a best fit for your GMC Sierra will depend on many things.
 Not the least of which is what your priorities are for tire replacement.
-The factory, or original equipment manufacturer (OEM), tires were chosen by GMC as a best balance between capability, fuel economy, and cost.
+The factory, or original equipment manufacturer (OEM), tires were chosen by GMC as the most reasonable and economical balance between capability, fuel economy, and cost.
 Your priorities may be different, with one factor being more important than the others.
 Perhaps you prefer longer tread life, a cheaper up-front cost, or more capability.
-This guide should help you find what’s best for your GMC Sierra based on your preferred criteria.
+This guide is designed to help you find what’s best for your GMC Sierra based on your preferred criteria.

 In addition, it’s recommended that those requiring winter tires consider Bridgestone Blizzak DM-V2 tires for the GMC Sierra.

 Online tire prices are usually less than in store